dnsosebee/garden/src/content/docs/riddles/index.md

 ## Approved riddles by difficulty

 :::note
 All the riddles are decently hard, but still it seems worthwhile to organize by difficulty, though it's highly subjective.
 So I have chosen a scale of "spiciness".
-This is a bit like one of those restaurants where the waiter will ask "Are you sure you want that?
+This is a bit like one of those Thai restaurants where the waiter will ask "Are you sure you want that?
 It's Thai spicy, not American spicy."
 :::

 ### "Mild" riddles